What Are “Superfoods”?

 Our interpretation of “superfood.”

-Generally, we believe the term superfood should be used for whole or minimally processed foods that have a naturally high concentration of health-promoting nutrients such as polyphenol antioxidants, healthy fats, fiber, and a variety of vitamins and minerals.
-They might also contain nutrients that are typically hard to find from other dietary sources.
+Generally, we believe the term “superfood” should be used to describe whole, or minimally processed, foods that have a naturally high concentration of health-promoting nutrients, such as polyphenol antioxidants, healthy fats, fiber, and a variety of vitamins and minerals.
+They might also contain nutrients that are typically hard to find in other dietary sources.
 For example, chia seeds are a great source of elusive omega-3 fats.
-If a food has quality scientific research to support its health benefits, that only adds to its superfood status.
+If a food has quality scientific research to support its health benefits, that only adds to its “superfood” status.

-Because diversity of diet is so important for health, we include a range of delicious superfoods in Ka’Chava—many of which you’ve heard of, but some of which may be totally new.
+Because a diverse diet is so important for health, we include a range of nutritious superfoods in Ka’Chava—many of which you’ve heard of, but some that may be totally new to you, too.
 Here are some of our favorite stand-out superfoods.
 Click here to learn more about their nutritional profile and potential health benefits: